 - Nelson Street spots: £3 until 6:00pm weekdays (but the tickets will only show three hours).
 You have to pay in coin, and make sure the ticket is fully visible.
 These guys love to ticket people.

-- Arena Car Park: £6/12 hours and a little more expensive for less time.
+- Arena Car Park: £6/12 hours, and cheaper than street parking for less than 12 hours.
 Convenient and trustworthy.

 - Marco Island: £3.50/day

 - Sneinton Market Square: free first hour, £6 for up to 24 hours